cpan-testers/cpantesters-deploy/README.md

 3. `cpantesters/backend` - The backend, which runs Minion workers
 4. `cpantesters/api` - The API web application
 5. `cpantesters/web` - The new web application
+6. The docker-compose utility container instances

 Each build will write a log to `build-*.log` to inspect for issues.

-Docker itself is smart about not rebuilding things it does not need to, so `make docker` will be as fast as it can be.
+Docker itself is smart about not rebuilding things it does not need to, so `make compose` will be as fast as it can be.
 However, if you want to only build a certain container, you can use the following `make`
 targets: